 |The sum of chromium and molybdenum shall not exceed 0.32 %.|

 |For each reduction of 0.01 % below the specified carbon maximum (0.35 %), an increase of 0.06 % manganese above the specified maximum (1.05 %) will be permitted up to a maximum of 1.35 %.|

 Mechanical Properties of ASTM A105 Materials

-To confirm the strength and ductility of the material, tensile tests and hardness tests are performed on the specimen that cut out from the sample that heat-treated along with the final product.
+To confirm the strength and ductility of the material, tensile tests and hardness tests are performed on the specimen.
+This specimen is cut out from the sample that is heat-treated along with the final product.
 In the video below, you can see how the tensile test is performed on the test specimen.

 Acceptable values of mechanical testing results are given in the table below.

 |Tensile Strength min.||Yield Strength min.||Elongation min.||Reduction of Area, min.||Hardness|

 One tension test shall be made for each heat of as-forged components.

 If the entire batch is heat-treated in a single lot, one test specimen per heat number.
 Otherwise, each batch of heat treatment shall have one sample of test specimens per heat number.